Favorite your Message Center and Roadmap items. Access them anytime via your Profile. Export and share with your team or your LLM.

 Targeted release/Preview: We will begin rollout in late February 2026 and expect to complete by the end of March 2026.

-General Availability (Worldwide and GCC): We will begin rollout in early May 2026 (previously late February) and expect to complete by the end of May 2026 (previously end of February).
+General Availability (Worldwide and GCC): We will begin rollout in late September 2026 (previously early July) and expect to complete by early October 2026 (previously end of July).

 [How this will affect your organization]